C.J. Abrams Player Props: Nationals vs. Giants

 C.J.
 Abrams At The Plate

-- Abrams has an RBI in 24 of 87 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- Abrams has had at least one RBI in 28.4% of his games this season (25 of 88), with more than one RBI 10 times (11.4%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 35 of 87 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.